dockstring/dockstring/README.md

 ![Code Style: yapf](https://img.shields.io/badge/code%20style-yapf-orange.svg)

 A Python package for easy molecular docking.
+We can dock molecules in a few lines of code from just a SMILES string!
 For details, see our paper:

 **DOCKSTRING: easy molecular docking yields better benchmarks for ligand design**<br>